-David Rock (2008) developed a brain-based model for thinking about how we collaborate with others; something inherently tied to matters of work and performance review.
+David Rock (2008) developed a brain-based model for thinking about how we collaborate with others; which is inherently tied to matters of work and performance reviews.
 Based on five of our innate needs related to collaboration, Rock developed the acronym SCARF:

 Status, Certainty, Autonomy, Relatedness, and Fairness.

 When you think about the typical feedback session through the SCARF lens, you can see that all five dimensions are triggered into some level of threat.

 When you’re reviewed, especially by someone of a higher status, there is a potential drop in your status.
 In addition, numeric ratings, and especially forced rankings, tend to demoralize people as they signify a lower status than some co-workers.
 You’re naturally on alert and feel threatened.

 You often have very little knowledge of what to expect from the feedback process.
 Is your job on the line?
 Will your job change significantly?
 There is a high degree of uncertainty, creating a state of threat.